fusion809/fusion809.github.io-old3/_drafts/DEs/glossary.md

 A desktop environment is an implementation of the desktop metaphor.
 It consists of several crucial components, including:
 * A display server &mdash; the most common options are Wayland and X.Org Server.
-* A Wayland compositor / window manager
+* A Wayland compositor / window manager.
 * A widget toolkit &mdash; most commonly GTK+ or Qt.

 <h3 style="width: 100%">Wayland compositor</h3>